How to Start a Video Podcast

 Have a range of video podcasts ready so you can start strong!

-Audio and video are recorded separately, this not only lets you upload an audio-only version of your video podcast, but it also makes the whole thing easier to edit.
-After you have finished recording, you will need to edit your video footage.
+This not only lets you upload an audio-only version of your video podcast, but it also makes the whole thing easier to edit.
+After you’ve finished recording, you’ll need to edit your video footage.

 Editing is a great way to add sound effects and other visual elements that can liven up your video podcast.
-Your podcast audio can be edited to be more level, so there are fewer changes in volume, and your video can be made more crisp and seamless.
+Your podcast audio can be edited so it’s more level, with fewer changes in volume.
+Your video can also be made more crisp and seamless.

 Here are some important editing tips and steps: